B.A. University of Vermont, 1988

 Life History Studies on Marine Mammals: A Workshop on Theory, Techniques and Applications, Eckerd College and Florida Fish and Wildlife Conservation Commission, 2000

-Responded to marine mammal and sea turtle stranding events throughout Massachusetts, New Hampshire and Maine; included husbandry and veterinary care to physically distressed animals, diagnostic testing, preparing animals for release, performing necropsy analyses, collecting and preserving tissues for archives, maintaining and analyzing database, and characterizing stranding trends over time.
+Responded to marine mammal and sea turtle stranding events throughout Massachusetts, New Hampshire and Maine; included husbandry and veterinary care to physically distressed animals, diagnostic testing, preparing animals for release, & performing analyses

 Principal Investigator in 5-year study of harbor porpoise habitat utilization of Boston Harbor.